skinos7/tiger7/project/ifname/lte.md

         "dns":"Custom DNS1",                             // [ IP address ], This is valid when custom_dns is [ enable ]
         "dns2":"Custom DNS2"                             // [ IP address ], This is valid when custom_dns is [ enable ]
     },
+    "masq":"out stream share the interface IPv4 address to access the Internet",  // [ disable, enable ]

     // IPv6
-    "method":"IPv6 address mode",                                                        // [ disable ] is not use ipv6, [ manual ] for manual setting， [ automatic ] for DHCPv6, [ slaac ] for Stateless address autoconfiguration
+    "method":"IPv6 address mode",                       // [ disable ] is not use ipv6
-    "masquerade":"out stream share the interface IPv6 address to access the Internet",   // [ disable, enable ]
+                                                        // [ manual ] for manual setting
+                                                        // [ automatic ] for DHCPv6
+                                                        // [ slaac ] for Stateless address autoconfiguration
-    "manual":                             // detial configure for method is [ manual ] {
+    "manual":                             // detial configure for "method" is [ manual ] {
         "addr":"IPv6 address",            // < IPv6 address >
         "prefix":"IPv6 prefix",           // < number >, 1-128